ivordanielmor/pong_game/README.md

-# Snake – Multiplayer Snake Game Based on Pygame
+# Pong – Two-Player Pong Game with Pygame

-This is a multiplayer snake game created using the [Pygame](https://www.pygame.org/news) library.
-Players take turns controlling the snake to eat food, grow longer, and avoid collisions.
-The game keeps track of scores in a tournament system.
+This is a classic Pong game implemented in Pygame.
+Two players compete to score points by hitting the ball past the opponent’s paddle.
+The game increases ball speed after each score to make things more challenging.

 ---

 ## 🕹️ Gameplay

-- At the start, players enter their names.
+- Two players play:
-- Each player takes turns controlling the snake to earn as many points as possible.
-- Eating red food increases the snake's length and scores points.
-- Yellow food appears randomly and grants more points and length.
-- Each player has lives; collisions cause the loss of a life.
-- The game ends when all players finish their turns, and the highest scorer wins.
+  - Left player: `W` (up), `S` (down)
+  - Right player: `↑` (up), `↓` (down)
+- The goal is to score by getting the ball past the opponent’s side.
+- After each point, the ball resets to the center.
+- The ball gradually speeds up after every score.

 ---

 ## 🧱 Structure

-- **Pygame window:** Resizable game field with a HUD displaying scores and player statuses.
+- **Pygame window:** 800x600 pixel playing field
-- **Main features:**
+- **Game elements:**
-  - Player name input
-  - Snake movement and collision detection
-  - Different types of food (red and yellow)
-  - Life and scoring system
+  - Left and right paddles
-  - Saving results to a JSON file (`savegame.json`)
-- **Main game loop:** Manages gameplay and player turns.
+  - Ball that changes direction on collision
+  - Score display at the top
+- **Speed increase:** Ball gets faster with each round

 ---